mongodb/stitch-js-sdk/docs_overview.md

-The MongoDB Stitch JavaScript SDK can be used to build web applications, Node.js applications, and React Native applications that use MongoDB Stitch.
+The MongoDB Stitch JavaScript SDK can be used to build web applications and Node.js applications that use MongoDB Stitch.

 ### Links to Other Resources